 Please note: this list concerns documents that have to be presented in routine cases.
 Since German naming law is very complex and many situations are possible, additional documents can be requested from the Windhoek embassy or the responsible registry office in Germany in individual cases.

 Fees apply to the diplomatic mission abroad.
 They must be paid in Namibian Dollar when applying.
-The euro amount mentioned below will be converted at the embassy’s current exchange rate.
+The euro amount will be converted at the embassy’s current exchange rate.
 Payment can be made in cash or with a Visa or MasterCard credit card.
+List of fees.